A Korean Culture Camp

 • A camp managed and operated by parent volunteers.

-What do the participants do at Camp?
+What do the participants do at the Day Camp?

-Participate in traditional Korean age-appropriate cultural activities and build friendships with other adoptees and adoptee families.
+The day campers participate in traditional Korean age-appropriate cultural activities and build friendships with other adoptees and adoptee families.
 Preschool through 8th grade activities typically include:

 • Tae Kwon Do